Access Audits & Accessibility Appraisals

 Outdoor gathering areas and play spaces

-Furniture and fixtures such as seating, picnic tables, drinking fountains, barbeques, bins and bollards
+Furniture and fixtures such as seating, picnic tables, drinking fountains, barbeques and bins

 Amenities for assistance animals